hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 One the easiest ways to get the settings is to [perform a manual install](./install-installer.html#installation) and configure all the settings how you want them.
 Then you can ssh in and request the settings in JSON format and use that file in a future automated install.

+> Note: replicatedctl is located at `/usr/local/bin/replicatedctl`.
+On some operating systems, `/usr/local/bin` is not part of the local shell.
+In these cases, you should either add `/usr/local/bin` to your path or refer to `replicatedctl` with the full path

 To extract the settings as JSON, run via ssh on the instance:

 ```